tatmanblue/ironbar/README.md

 # Status
 Prototype/irregular updates

+### 2024.03.30 Update
+Reopening this project to add CI/CD deployment to AWS or Azure.

-This project is being updated with new functionality.
+This project is being updated with new functionality on an irregular basis.
 Please review [work.md](https://github.com/tatmanblue/ironbar/blob/master/docs/WORK.md) for details on goals and progress towards those goals.
 There is no regular release schedule in place.
 Work is completed on an adhoc schedule.

 ## File Revision
-2022.02.22
+2024.03.30

 # License